SNL-UCSB/cs-176b-tutorials-spring23/tutorial5/README.md

 # Tutorial 5: P4 + Runtime commands

+In this tutorial we will write a simple p4 program and than install runtime rules so hosts can communicate with each other.
 The tutorial contains the topo directory which creates a very simple topology as show below:
 `h1 <--> s1 <--> h2`
 where `h1`, `h2` are P4Hosts and `s1` is the P4Switch
 * `h1` has the IP address: `10.0.1.1`, mac address: `08:00:00:00:01:11`